ZakirG/generative-daw/README.md

 #### Built with Flask, Angular 6, and Python 3.

-This project will be a <a href='https://en.wikipedia.org/wiki/Digital_audio_workstation'>digital audio workstation (DAW)</a> webapp that provides a suite of tools for <a href='https://en.wikipedia.org/wiki/Generative_music' target='_blank'>generative music composition</a>, in which the software system itself will compose the music.
+This project is a <a href='https://en.wikipedia.org/wiki/Digital_audio_workstation'>digital audio workstation (DAW)</a> webapp that provides a suite of tools for <a href='https://en.wikipedia.org/wiki/Generative_music' target='_blank'>generative music composition</a>, in which the software system itself will compose the music.

-The primary use case: a composer specifies generative settings they are interested in, which the software system responds to with a randomized piece of music.
-The composer then edits the result to their taste and continues work on the composition in their usual music creation domain of choice (an instrument, sheet music, or a more high-powered DAW).
+The primary use case of the application (still in progress): A composer specifies the generative settings they are interested in, which the software system responds to with a randomized piece of music.
+The composer then edits the result to their taste, downloads the MIDI files, and continues work on the composition in their usual music creation domain of choice (an instrument, sheet music, or a more high-powered DAW).

 <img src="./screenshots/desktopScreenshot.png" alt="App Screenshot on Desktop" width="550"/> <img src="./screenshots/desktopScreenshot2.png" alt="App Screenshot on Desktop" width="550"/>